Eddie-Hwang/SlowFastNet-PL/README.md

 This impelmentation based on ["this repo"](https://github.com/r1ch88/SlowFastNetworks).

 ## Before start
-Dataset should be orgnized as：
+Dataset should be orgnized as:
 ```
 dataset(e.g. UCF-101)
 │    │ train